The dates for the 2015 SpinIn are:

 Her finely tuned technique produces yarn with a vibrant modern twist, bringing a fresh design to her handspun yarns and contemporary wearable accessories.

 Want to make something but don't want to enter a competition?
+How about creating an alpaca or a sheep

 To celebrate Alpaca fibre and the first Alpaca Longest Thread Competition, we are organising a knitted herd of alpacas for display at the Bothwell Spin In.